Models of Care Consortium

 participation

-As a national-focused project, we have a strong commitment to engaging with a broad and diverse range of the Australian community, including a focus on priority populations.
+As a national-focused project, we had a strong commitment to engaging with a broad and diverse range of the Australian community, including a focus on priority populations.
+Cultural accessibility, human rights and intersectionality were factored into the consultation design to ensure diverse young people can feel safe to contribute to the project.

 Young people, families, carers and supporters